eshikarupani2519/AdminIPOWebpage/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run dev` for a dev server by first travelling to backend folder of the code.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+The application will automatically reload if you change any of the source files.This is because I have installed concurrently which concurrently runs frontend and backend

 ## Code scaffolding